Federal employees who experience disability often face considerable stress.

 4. Make Copies

-The federal employee should make copies of all completed applications, supporting documentation, and certification forms.
+The federal employee should keep copies of all completed applications, supporting documents, and certification forms.

 If the disabled employee will use the document to apply for FERS disability retirement, the employee needs to keep a copy of it.